-Comment: The fact that the Act does not eliminate an estate, interest, claim, or charge arising out of a title transaction does not bear, either favorably or unfavorably, on the validity of such estate, interest, claim, or charge.
-That is, the Act protects existing rights but does not create new rights.
+While the Act may not eliminate an estate, interest, claim, or charge arising out of a title transaction recorded subsequent to the effective date of a root of title, it does not affect the validity or invalidity of such estate, interest, claim, or charge.

 A wild deed may constitute a root of title.
 City of Miami v.
 St. Joe Paper Co., 364 So.
-2d 439,

-446 (Fla.
+2d 439, 446 (Fla.
 1978).
+With respect to wild deeds, see Title Standard 16.5.